Representation of PDE Systems with Delay and Stability Analysis using Convex Optimization -- Extended Version: Abstract

 \section{Abstract}

 Partial Integral Equations (PIEs) have been used to represent both systems with delay and systems of Partial Differential Equations (PDEs) in one or two spatial dimensions.
 In this paper, we show that these results can be combined to obtain a PIE representation of any suitably well-posed 1D PDE model with constant delay.
-In particular, we represent these delayed PDE systems as coupled systems of 1D and 2D PDEs, proving that a PIE representation of both the 1D and 2D subsystems can be derived.
-Taking the feedback interconnection of these PIE representations, we then obtain a 2D PIE representation of the 1D PDE with delay.
-Next, based on the PIE representation, we formulate the problem of stability analysis as a Linear Operator Inequality (LPI) optimization problem which can be solved using the PIETOOLS software suite.
-We apply the result to several examples from the existing literature involving delay in the dynamics as well as the boundary conditions of the PDE.
+In particular, we represent these delayed PDE systems as coupled systems of 1D and 2D PDEs, obtaining a PIE representation of both subsystems.
+Taking the feedback interconnection of these PIE subsystems, we then obtain a 2D PIE representation of the 1D PDE with delay.
+Next, based on the PIE representation, we formulate the problem of stability analysis as convex optimization of positive operators which can be solved using the PIETOOLS software suite.
+We apply the result to PDE examples with delay in the state and boundary conditions.